ndiayesamba1996/restyled.io/Home.md

 Wondering what Restyled is?
 See the [homepage](https://restyled.io).

 Looking to try it out?
-See [Getting Started](https://github.com/restyled-io/restyled.io/wiki/Getting-Started).
+Install on [GitHub Marketplace](https://github.com/marketplace/restyled-io).

 Want to enable, disable, or otherwise configure the restyling process?
 See [Available Restylers](https://github.com/restyled-io/restyled.io/wiki/Available-Restylers) and the [Configuration Reference](https://github.com/restyled-io/restyled.io/wiki/Configuration-Reference).

 Want to contribute a missing Restyler?
 See [Adding a Restyler](https://github.com/restyled-io/restyled.io/wiki/Adding-a-Restyler).

-Want to see known bugs or features we have planned?
+Want to see known bugs and planned features?
 See [the project backlog](https://github.com/orgs/restyled-io/projects/1).

 Questions?
 Comments?
 Please [say hi](mailto:hello@restyled.io)!